 Will immersive & virtual fitness become the future?

-Meta, the tech titan formerly known as Facebook, has announced its moving into the VR world and has acquired Within, a virtual reality company that developed Supernatural, a popular and other-worldly fitness app Supernatural, has entered into an agreement to join it.
+Meta, the tech titan formerly known as Facebook, has announced that Within, a virtual reality company that developed popular and other-worldly fitness app Supernatural, has entered into an agreement to join it.

 Supernatural’s subscription-based platform uses a fully immersive fitness experience for its users with total body workouts and coaching.
 The app uses popular music that accompanies dreamy and realistic landscapes as fitness progress is monitored.
 VR destinations, Meta says, range from Machu Picchu to Mars.
 Sessions are all-encompassing, offering boxing to flow, stretching, and meditations.

 The Supernatural app was created in response to the self-described “dad bods” Within co-founders Chris Milk and Aaron Koblin had acquired without actually having children.
 Neither preferred traditional fitness routes like the gym or home-based workouts but noticed that people would be drenched with sweat when coming out of the interactive VR videos they were creating.
 Milk and Koblin sought to integrate VR with fitness data, making the experience fun, encouraging, and unique.
 The founders used expert trainers, choreographers, and a team of specialists in kinesthesiology and biomechanics as they developed the app to help perfect body movement.

 Milk once said that the magic of VR is that it can transport users to another realm.